jgeller112/clustering_project/README.md

 ----

-Eighty-four participants (one participant was not used due to some weird coding issue) took part a free speech classification task.
+Eighty-four participants (one participant was not used due to some weird coding issue) took part in a free speech classification task.
 The speech samples were selected from The Speech Accent Archive.
 The talkers included three American English regional dialects, three international English dialects, and nine nonnative accents.
 The nonnative accents were